Silicene and Germanene as prospective playgrounds for Room Temperature Superconductivity: Doped Mott Insulator and Superconductivity

 \section{Doped Mott Insulator and Superconductivity}

 We start with tJ model for our doped Mott insulator in a honeycomb lattice and discuss superconductivity.
 Interestingly, the above model (equation 2) was studied in a mean field approach first in \cite{ChoyMcKinnon} for graphite.
-Later the present author independently studied the same model ignoring on site constraints \cite{GBMgB2} as a semi microscopic way of incorporating Pauling's spin singlet (resonating valence bond) correlations \cite{Pauling} in planar \textit{graphitic systems}, within a band theory approach.
-It lead to a prediction of very high Tc superconductivity around an optimal doping.
-Our mean field theory result of high Tc superconductivity for graphite was reanalyzed and confirmed by Annica Black-Shaefer and Doniach \cite{AnnicaDoniach}.
-They also found a remarkable spin singlet chiral superconducting state, namely a state with d + id symmetry as the most stable mean field solution for the same range of doping.
+Later the present author independently studied the same model ignoring onsite constraints \cite{GBMgB2} as a semi microscopic way of incorporating Pauling's spin singlet (resonating valence bond) correlations in planar \textit{graphitic systems}, within a band theory approach.
+It leads to a prediction of very high Tc superconductivity around an optimal doping.
+Our meanfield theory result of high Tc superconductivity for graphite was reanalyzed and confirmed by Annica Black-Shaefer and Doniach \cite{AnnicaDoniach}.
+They further found a remarkable spin singlet chiral superconducting state, namely a state with d + id symmetry as the most stable mean field solution for the same range of doping.
 A more conservative repulsive Hubbard model has been studied from superconductivity point of view using variational Monte Carlo method in reference \cite{GBPathakShenoy}, by us and collaborators for graphene.
 There are other important works addressing the same issue\cite{Honerkamp1,dungHai,Thomale,Levitov,Honerkamp2,dPlusIDBilayer} by different methods.
-They all support possibility of d + id chiral spin singlet superconductivity.
+They all support the possibility of d + id chiral spin singlet superconductivity.

 A very recent work \cite{tJGuWen} studies tJ model on a honeycomb lattice using a new and powerful variational approach using Grassman Tensor Network states.
 It confirms d + id superconductivity for tJ model on honeycomb lattice for a range of doping.